-- Suspension from school

-- Saturday School

-- Mandatory counseling

 - Probation

-- · Referral to law enforcement
+- Referral to law enforcement

 - Expulsion

 A student involved in a serious infraction of the school rules shall incur the following action:

 - 1. Notification of the student's parents in a timely manner. - 2.
 The student, in the presence of parent(s) and/or guardian may be asked to appear before the principal or his designee.
 If deemed necessary, the principal or his designee may request members of the Administrative Team to be present at the conference.